Chart Color Schemes

 Bonnells Bay - Silverwater lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in the top quartile of Australian non-metropolitan areas, with Bonnells Bay - Silverwater expected to grow by 4,029 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 39.5% over the 17-year period.
+Future trends forecast a significant population increase in the top quartile of Australian non-metropolitan areas, with Bonnells Bay - Silverwater expected to grow by 4,029 persons by 2041, reflecting a total increase of 39.5% over the 17 years.

 Frequently Asked Questions - Population